I can’t think of a more idyllic backdrop for an Easter egg hunt than the James J. Hill House.

 Related reading

-• To see pictures of our last trip to the James J. Hill House, click here
+- To read about our last trip to the James J. Hill House, click here.

-Christina Ries is a freelance writer who lives with her husband and three young children in Inver Grove Heights.
+Christina Ries is a freelance writer who lives with her husband and four young children in Inver Grove Heights.